bilalq/flinch/README.md

 * `flinch server` spawns an HTTP server that acts as the mediator for event blocking and signaling
 * `flinch on <event>` will block until the specified event has fired
-* `flinch at <event>` will signal that the specified event has fired, causing anything blocking on it to exit with a status code of 0
+* `flinch at <event>` will signal that the specified event has occurred, causing anything blocking on it to exit with a status code of 0
 * `flinch gg <event>` will signal that the specified event has failed, causing anything blocking on it to exit with a status code of 1
 * `flinch flush` will clear the list of events the server remembers having been fired at

 By default, `flinch at` and `flinch gg` announcements have a TTL of 10 minutes,